Utah

 Deepfakes

 Utah passed a series of bills in 2024 aimed at deepfakes and other synthetic media.
 Regarding sexual deepfakes, lawmakers amended the Sexual Exploitation Act to include computer-generated videos (UT HB 148) and amended the definition of "child sexual abuse material" to include artificially generated content (UT HB 238).
 Another 2024 law (UT SB 66) amends the definition of “counterfeit intimate image” in the criminal code to include generated images.
+Utah enacted an additional law in 2025 (UT HB 13) that amends the crime of sexual extortion to include the act of threatening to distribute a counterfeit intimate image.

 To limit political deepfakes, lawmakers enacted a bill in 2024 (UT SB 131) to require political advertising containing synthetic media to include a disclosure.
 The law also allows courts or another sentencing body to consider the use of AI as an aggravating factor in sentencing.